Extreme Ways

 "Extreme Ways" is a song by American electronica musician Moby.
 It was released as the second single from his sixth studio album 18 on June 24, 2002.

-The track is used at the conclusion of all five Bourne films.
+The track is known for its usage at the conclusion of all five Bourne films.
 New versions of the song were recorded for the third, fourth, and fifth films of the series: The Bourne Ultimatum, The Bourne Legacy, and Jason Bourne respectively.
+In 2024, Dutch DJ Armin van Buuren and Moby released a reimagined version of the song as a single through Armada Music.

 Composition

 "Extreme Ways" samples the strings notes from Hugo Winterhalter's cover of "Everybody's Talkin'", and the drum beats of Melvin Bliss's "Synthetic Substitution".

-Music video
+Music videos

-A video was made for the song, directed by Wayne Isham, which was later included on Moby's 18 B Sides + DVD compilation and the Bourne Identity "Explosive Extended Edition" DVD.
+Two music videos was made for the song were directed by Wayne Isham, both the original and The Bourne Identity (2002) film version, which was later included on Moby's 18 B Sides + DVD compilation and the film's "Explosive Extended Edition" DVD.

 Bourne versions

 For the first two Bourne films in the series, The Bourne Identity and The Bourne Supremacy, the original version of the song was used during the closing credits.
+In the first film, it was chosen by director Doug Liman, and in the second it reappeared because the producers could not commission a new song due to time constraints.
+The franchise's producer, Frank Marshall, declared that "when we first heard 'Extreme Ways', we loved it because the rhythm and lyrics embodied all the characteristics we were going for in the movie."
+Regarding the return, Kathy Nelson, the president of film music for Universal Pictures, stated that the line of thought was "There's no better song.
+It's still the perfect lyric, perfect attitude, and perfect energy, so why not let this be Jason Bourne's theme?"

 For the third film in the series, The Bourne Ultimatum, a new version, "Extreme Ways (Bourne's Ultimatum)", was recorded and released both on that film's soundtrack on July 31, 2007, and as a one-track CD single on September 17, 2007.

 For the fourth film in the series, The Bourne Legacy, another version, "Extreme Ways (Bourne's Legacy)", was recorded and released on that film's soundtrack on August 7, 2012.
 This version was recorded partly at Moby's home studio in Los Angeles and partly at Sony Pictures Studios.
 At Sony, Moby worked with a 110 piece orchestra with the help of composer James Newton Howard, who scored the film, and composer Joseph Trapanese.
 In addition to the lyrical track, the group also recorded a purely orchestral version of the song.
 Both versions were released as singles for digital download on July 31, 2012.

 For the fifth film in the series, Jason Bourne, Moby recorded another version, "Extreme Ways (Jason Bourne)", that was released on that film's soundtrack on July 29, 2016.